§ 28-43-3 Employer's accounts Credits and charges.

 (i) Refunds of overpayments under § 28-43-13, as of the date refunded;

-(iii) If any base period employer, whether or not he or she was the most recent, shows to the satisfaction of the director that the individual who is in receipt of benefits became separated from his or her last employment with that employer for reasons which did result or would have resulted in a disqualification under § 28-44-17 or 28-44-18 had that base period employer been his or her most recent, those benefits shall be charged to the balancing account.
+(iii) If any base-period employer, whether or not he or she was the most recent, shows to the satisfaction of the director that the individual who is in receipt of benefits became separated from his or her last employment with that employer for reasons that did result or would have resulted in a disqualification under § 28-44-17 or 28-44-18 had that base-period employer been his or her most recent, those benefits shall be charged to the balancing account.